 A llamada could be a chance to conclude or to start something with a lot of energy or it could be used to continue (by reinforcing) the high energy that you have built up through out the dance.
 There are many possibilities only limited by your imagination.

-Which is more important, the step (simple or complicated) that you are doing or the energy and emotion (aire) of the movement?
+What is more important, the step (simple or complicated) that you are doing or the energy and emotion (aire) of the movement?